chrisurwin/rancher-aws-host-cleanup/README.md

 If this name is different then the host will not be removed from Rancher.
 Hosts from other providers will generate an error in the log but will be otherwise untouched.

 ### Usage
-To use the build container please use the library entry in the Rancher Community library
+To use the built container please use the library entry in the Rancher Community library